readyplayerme/meshops/README.md

-# Texture Synthesis
+# MeshOps

-A collection of tools for texture mapping and texture synthesis.
+A collection of tools for dealing with mesh related data.

+## Setup

+You'll find setup instruction of this project in the CONTRIBUTING.md file.

-## UV Seams Matcher
+## UV Seams Transitioning

 UV seams are splits in a triangle mesh that, however, is supposed to represent a continuous surface across these splits.
 These splits are necessary to allow the mesh to flatten out cleanly in UV space and have as little distortion in the texture projection as possible.